Cherchercher/rethink-plaintext-editing/readme.md

 - Ability to edit text - Finished

-- Syntax highlights depends on file type - In Progress
+- Syntax highlights depends on file type - Finished

-- Persist to local storage on file change - Complete, not tested
+- Persist to local storage on file change - Complete, need more test

 - Scrolling - Complete